Christmas Trees For Sale Sign

 Please Pin It!

 I love it!
-The Christmas Trees For Sale Sign went with me to Glendale, but it didn’t find a home.
-I brought it home, but didn’t take it right to the booth at Vendors’ Village because I think I may want to keep it!
+The Christmas Trees For Sale Sign went with me to Glendale but didn’t find a home.
+I brought it home but didn’t take it to the Vendors’ Village booth because I think I may want to keep it!

 Have you been making any Christmas crafts?